doppllib/doppllib.github.io/docs/AddingDoppl.md

 In many cases, there is a 1:1 mapping between the `compile` statement and the corresponding `doppl` statement.

+Similarly, we need to pull in JUnit and Mockito for our tests.
+That requires pairs of dependencies, with `testImplementation` for the dependency to use for native Java testing and `testDoppl` for the dependency to use on iOS.

-The pair of `co.doppl.lib:androidbasetest` dependencies set up the framework to allow us to build and run our JUnit-based tests on iOS.
+The pair of `co.doppl.lib:androidbasetest` dependencies provide the rest of the framework to allow us to build and run our JUnit-based tests on iOS.
 The documentation on [testing with Doppl](https://github.com/doppllib/doppllib.github.io/blob/master/docs/Testing.md#tests-and-testdoppl) has more details on this setup.